bitmovin/bitmovin-analytics-collector-ios-samples/Readme.md

 +  **BitmovinPlayerPlaylist** Shows how to setup metadata information for multiple sources

 ## Sample App Setup Instructions
+Start with installing dependencies with `bundle install`

-Please execute `pod install --repo-update` to properly initialize the workspace.
+Please execute `bundle exec pod install --repo-update` to properly initialize the workspace.

 In addition to that you have to log in to [https://bitmovin.com/dashboard](https://bitmovin.com/dashboard), where you have to add the following bundle identifier of the sample application as an allowed domain under `Analytics -> Licenses`: